melisgl/micmac/README.md

 - [function] **UCT** *&KEY ROOT FRESH-ROOT-STATE EXPLORATION-BIAS MAX-N-PLAYOUTS*

-    Starting from the `ROOT` node search the tree expanding it one node for each playout.
+    Starting from the `ROOT` node, search the tree expanding it one node for each playout.
 Finally return the mutated `ROOT`. `ROOT` may be the root node of any tree, need not be a single node with no edges.
     `FRESH-ROOT-STATE` is a function that returns a fresh state